Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 -
 ## References
-*The references are given in the structure of program.
+*The references are given in the structure of program.*
 - Kindly [watch this Youtube video](https://www.youtube.com/watch?v=Aw77aMLj9uM) to know how ARIMA works.
-- For primary data analysis [click here].(https://www.bigskyassociates.com/blog/bid/372186/The-Data-Analysis-Process-5-Steps-To-Better-Decision-Making)
+- For primary data analysis [click here](https://www.bigskyassociates.com/blog/bid/372186/The-Data-Analysis-Process-5-Steps-To-Better-Decision-Making)
 - On the information of how to clean the data [click here](http://chi2innovations.com/blog/discover-data-blog-series/how-clean-your-data-quickly-5-steps/)
 - To learn about basic data pre-processing [click here](http://iasri.res.in/ebook/win_school_aa/notes/Data_Preprocessing.pdf)
 - To learn the statistical concepts of time series and forecasting [click here](https://www.researchgate.net/file.PostFileLoader.html?id=55502f915f7f71d7a68b45df&assetKey=AS%3A273774321045510%401442284292820)